 Why Reflective Insulation?

-Radiant heat, the main source of heat transfer, is infrared radiation.
-This energy travels at the speed of light, even into empty space.
-When radiation comes into contact with any type of material, it is diffused, absorbed or reflected.
-For example, air, water and glass diffuse visible light at various levels, while white surfaces, like snow, reflect it, and black surfaces absorb it.
+Radiant heat, the primary source of heat transfer, is infrared radiation, an energy that travels at the speed of light, even in a vacuum.
+When radiation comes into contact with any type of material, it is scattered, absorbed, or reflected.
+For example, air, water and glass scatter visible light to varying degrees, while a white surface, such as snow, reflects it and a black surface absorbs it.
+A foil insulation roll acts in the same way, limiting heat absorption.

-High-performance reflective insulation products produced by RESISTO reflect up to 97% of radiant energy that comes into contact with its surface.
-In addition, it keeps heat inside and reduces or prevents the formation of ice dams and condensation that could damage the roof during winter.
+SOPREMA’s high-performance reflective insulation reflects up to 97% of the radiant energy that comes into contact with its surface.
+Additionally, it keeps heat inside and reduces or prevents the formation of ice dams and condensation that can damage roofs during the winter.

 What About R-Values?

-R-values are generally used to indicate the thermal resistance and efficiency of an insulation material.
-When reflective insulation is installed properly, it has a good R-value, which means that it effectively controls heat transfer through conduction and thus allows significant energy savings.
+R-values are generally used to indicate the thermal resistance and effectiveness of an insulating material.
+When reflective insulation is installed properly, it has a good R-value, which means that it effectively minimizes conductive heat transfer, thus providing significant energy savings.